The Diversity Series 2018-2019

 KCL Bar & Mooting Society held a Christmas celebration to raise money for the newly rebranded Bar Pro-Bono Unit, now known as Advocate.
 Each year this incredible charity provides legal representation for people when they are at their most vulnerable.
 We decided that we needed to not only celebrate all that they have done (in true Christmas style!) but also raise money for the charity so that they can continue this amazing work.

 An Evening with Judge Lafferty

 Thursday 17th January

-KCL Bar & Mooting Society are incredibly excited to host Judge Lafferty, the only blind judge in the country for the evening!
+KCL Bar & Mooting Society were incredibly excited to host Judge Lafferty, the only blind judge in the country for the evening!

-He will give a talk about his journey to the bench and what day to day life is like for him.
-There will then be the opportunity for you to ask any questions.
+He gave a talk about his journey to the bench and what day to day life is like for him.

 Networking with Black and Asian Barristers